Architecture of the Internet Computer

 Canister smart contracts

-A smart contract on the IC is called canister smart contract, or just canister.
+A smart contract on ICP is called canister smart contract, or just canister.
 A canister bundles WebAssembly (Wasm) program code and data storage into a single unit.
 Anyone can deploy a canister on the Internet Computer.
 Canisters are stored and their code executed in a replicated, fault-tolerant manner on multiple machines, that is, the nodes of a subnet.
-Unlike other blockchains, a smart contract on the IC can respect one of several possible mutability policies: it can be completely immutable (cannot be changed by anyone), unilaterally mutable (can be changed unilaterally by the dApp developer), or DAO mutable (it can be changed as authorized by a decentralized autonomous organization).
+Unlike other blockchains, a smart contract on ICP can respect one of several possible mutability policies: it can be completely immutable (cannot be changed by anyone), unilaterally mutable (can be changed unilaterally by the dapp developer), or DAO mutable (it can be changed as authorized by a decentralized autonomous organization).

 Canisters pay, using cycles, for the IC resources they consume.
 To this end, canisters need to be “topped up” with cycles.
 Cycles can be acquired with the ICP token, the IC's utility token.
 Buying cycles with ICP removes the ICP token from the supply and creates an amount of cycles with the corresponding value.
 One Trillion cycles can be acquired with ICP worth 1 XDR, where an XDR is a basket comprising major currencies and one XDR is roughly 1.3 USD as of Q3 2022.